uspki/policies/certificate-policy.md

 | {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) domain-validated(1) } (2.23.140.1.2.1) | Domain Validation TLS Server Authentication Certificates |
 | {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) organization-validated(2) } (2.23.140.1.2.2) | Organization Validation TLS Server Authentication Certificates |

-Additional documents related to the U.S. Federal Public Trust TLS PKI, including Certification Practice Statement(s), Audit Letter(s), and any applicable Subscriber Agreement(s) can be found at \<INSERT URL HERE>.
+Additional documents related to the U.S. Federal Public Trust TLS PKI, including Certification Practice Statement(s), Audit Letter(s), and any applicable Subscriber Agreement(s) can be found at https://repository.pki.gov.

 In accordance with RFC 3647, this CP includes all nine sections of the RFC 3647 framework and an additional addendum with the certificate profiles.